tight-embedded/tight-ios-sdk/README.md

 <string>fake_client_id</string>
 ```

-2. The following Apple-compliant messages, so that your app can request the necessary permissions from the user when they turn on mileage tracking
+2. The following permission declarations, so that your app can request the necessary permissions from the user when they turn on mileage tracking, while complying with Apple's guidelines:

 ```
 <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>